collapsedonion/O-Language/O-Language-documentation/ORDER_AND_CYCLES.md

 ```
 ### WHILE

-"while" is a cycle that will evaluate it's body all over again while it's argument is true
+"while" is a cycle that will evaluate it's body all over again while it's argument is "true"

 Description
 ```